idelrich/MeteorSwift/README.md

 ## MeteorClient

 This class provides the client side implementation for a Meteor implementation.
-This includes methods to logon, signin, manage subscriptions, make method calls and CRUD Mongo Collections.
-Direct access to the collection is NOT supported via the MeteorClient, but is instead managed via the MongoCollection struct type [(see below)](#mongocollection).
+This includes functions to logon, signin, manage subscriptions, make function calls and CRUD Mongo Collections.
+Direct access to the collection is NOT supported via the MeteorClient, but is instead managed via the [MongoCollection (see below)](#mongocollection).

 ### Initialization & Connecting to Meteor